• Skip to content

 Winter Coughs and Colds

-As winter approaches we will see an increase of cold and flu symptoms across all areas.
+As winter approaches, we will see an increase of cold and flu symptoms across all areas.
 If your child is feeling unwell, please keep them home to rest and recover.
 This helps prevent the spread of illness and keeps everyone in our community healthy.
 Thank you for your cooperation and care!

 Parent Helper Online Workshop

 At Trinity we value parent participation and support at special events and on excursions.
 For parents to volunteer it is a requirement that a Working with Children’s Check is valid and that the Trinity Parent Volunteer Induction is completed.
 This involves watching an online video that can be located on PAM under Parent Links.
 Once completed, please bring in your WWCC to the office and sign our Code of Conduct (if not already done).
 This is part of our commitment to Child Safety.
-Thank you.

 Term Two Assembly Dates

-Week 8: Thursday 12th June - 2.30pm Foundation Hosting
+Week 8: Thursday 12th June - 2.30pm Grade 3 hosting

-Week 10: Thursday 26th June - 2.30pm Grade 3 Hosting
+Week 10: Thursday 26th June - TBC

 Term 2 Important Dates